Elisabeth Wollman: Holocaust

 The couple's work was first limited, and then ended, by the Nazi occupation of France, beginning in 1940.
 Although they could not publish their work, and Eugène could not continue in his leadership position, the couple continued their research at the institute.
 In March 1943, police came to the Pasteur Institute to arrest Eugène, but the institute's director admitted him to hospital and told the police he was too ill to be moved.
 Wollman then slept at the hospital every night.

 On 4 December, police arrested Elisabeth and Nadine at the Wollman home, and Eugène was arrested on the 10th.
 Nadine had married fellow physicist Claude Marty by then, and the couple worked for Frédéric Joliot-Curie (Marie Curie's son-in-law).
 Joliot-Curie managed to secure Nadine's release by getting the Japanese embassy to intervene. Élie Wollman was living under an assumed name in the south-west of France and active in the French Resistance.
 He came back to Paris to try to get his parents released.
-However, the Wollmans remained interred at Drancy camp.
+However, the Wollmans remained interned at Drancy camp.

 Elisabeth and Eugène Wollman were sent to Auschwitz in Convoy 63, leaving Paris by rail on 17 December.
 Just over half of the group of around 900 people were selected for the gas chambers on arrival, and only 22 of the others survived to 1945.
-As both Wollman and her husband both died in Auschwitz concentration camp on 22 December 1943, it is assumed they were among those murdered in the gas chambers.
+As both Wollman and her husband died in Auschwitz concentration camp on 22 December 1943, it is assumed they were among those murdered in the gas chambers.